-In the Megaman film, Dr. Thomas Light (Edward X. Young) is a renowned robotics engineer who is about to unveil unto the world his latest creations – The Robot Masters, who were created with the assistance of Dr. Albert Wiley (Dave Maulbeck) and also his robotic assistant Roll (Jeanie Tse).
+In the Mega Man film, Dr. Thomas Light (Edward X. Young) is a renowned robotics engineer who is about to unveil unto the world his latest creations – The Robot Masters, who were created with the assistance of Dr. Albert Wiley (Dave Maulbeck) and also his robotic assistant Roll (Jeanie Tse).
 The Masters Gutsman (SonicMega), Bombman (Andrew Decrescenzo), Cutman (Daniel William Clark), Fireman (Hugo Salazar jr.), Iceman (Wayne Chang) and Elecman (Alan Fung), would be used to aid humanity, making the world a better place.
 After the unveiling, Dr. Light has another robot in mind but doesn't want the assistance of Wiley, which pisses him off immensely.
 So much so that he leaves Light and sets out to plot his revenge, not just against Light but also the world.

 And now on to my review… but I think you know what I'm gonna say right?

 There's not too much I can say that won't sound like I'm picking on the film – and essentially I would be, i.e. the quick battles between Mega and the bots (save for Elecman), the stiff CGI, and the fact that when the Robot Masters attack the city… well, it doesn't look like they do much damage.
-I mean it's a great job of trying to make us believe they are doing something.
+I mean, it's a great job of trying to make us believe they are doing something.
 But, in the end, you don't feel the devastation.
 However, this is because of the limited budget.
-With a bigger budget, badassery can be had!
+However, with a bigger budget, badassery can be had!
 Finally, there's Dave Maulbeck's Dr. Wiley; if you can get an older guy to play Light, then why not an older guy to play Wiley?
-I mean the fake moustache and the added touches of gray?
+I mean the fake mustache and the added touches of gray?
 Yea, that didn't work for me.